Sister City student exchange program

 On a global level, the Sister City program is generally recognised as an important means to build international goodwill and to further global social and economic development based on co-operation at the local level.

 Dubbo Regional Council runs a reciprocal student exchange program with our two Asian sister cities, Minokamo and Wujiang.
 Each year in July and August, DRC welcomes ten students and 2 chaperones from Minokamo, and fourteen students and 2 chaperones from Wujiang for the annual student exchange visits.
-In the September/October school holidays a two group of specially selected high school students and their chaperones visit Japan and Minokamo; and Wujiang in China as Dubbo Regional Councils representatives on the sister city student exchanges.
+In the September/October school holidays two groups of specially selected high school students and their chaperones visit Japan and Minokamo; and Wujiang in China as Dubbo Regional Councils representatives on the sister city student exchanges.

 The advantages of Council’s sister city student exchanges when compared to other overseas trips for students and chaperone leaders are: